On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: The complexity of label-splitting

+To be as close as possible to the original behavior $A$, a corresponding $E'$-label-splitting $B$ of $A$ should change $A$ as little as possible, which means that the number of events of $B$ should be as small as possible.
+This gives rise to consider label-splitting as a decision problem that, for a given TS $A$ and a natural number $\kappa$, asks whether there is an $E'$-label-splitting $B$ of $A$ that is implementable and uses at most $\kappa$ labels, i.e., $\vert E'\vert \leq \kappa$.

-The next lemma (\cite[p.~162]{txtcs/BadouelBD15}, Proposition 5.10) establishes the connection between the existence of $\tau$-witnesses and the existence of an implementing $\tau$-net $N$ in dependence of the testified property: \begin{lemma}[\cite{txtcs/BadouelBD15}] If $A$ is a TS, $\tau$ a Boolean type and $N$ a $\tau$-net, then $A\hookrightarrow A_N$, respectively $A \triangleright A_N$, respectively $A\cong A_N$, if and only if there is a $\tau$-witness $\mathcal{R}$ that testifies $A$'s $\tau$-SSP, respectively $\tau$-ESSP, respectively both $\tau$-SSP and $\tau$-ESSP, and $N=N^{\mathcal{R}}_A$. \end{lemma} By Lemma~\ref{lem:admissible}, deciding the existence of an implementing net is equivalent to deciding if the input TS has the property that corresponds to the implementation.
-Our NP-completeness proofs substantially exploit this deep connection between the existence of a witness (for the demanded property) and the existence of an implementing system, which is testified by the witness.
-Finally, this leads to the following three decision problems that are the main subject of this paper:
+By Lemma~\ref{lem:admissible}, deciding the existence of an implementing net is equivalent to deciding if the input TS has the property that corresponds to the implementation.
+Finally, this leads to the following three decision problems that are the main subject of this section:

 \fbox{ }

 \bigbreak

 \fbox{ }